patosaid/apuntes_git_rmarkdown/apuntes_git_rmarkdown.md

 1. Push the changes to the remote repository: `git push -u origin <BRANCH-NAME>`
 2. Create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request) on GitHub.
 Fill out the body of the Pull Request with information about the changes you're introducing.
-3. Fill out the body of the Pull Request with information about the changes youâre introducing.
+3. Fill out the body of the Pull Request with information about the changes you're introducing.

 **Merge your pull request on GitHub**